-FROM OUR BOOK ROOM

-TRACTS FOR JEWS
+FROM OUR BOOK ROOM TRACTS FOR JEWS

-TRACTS FOR JEWS

-We have them.
+TRACTS FOR JEWS We have them.
 They are brief, to the point, and attractively titled.
 They are written in a background of over forty years of experience in reaching the Jew with the Gospel.
 The subjects grip the Jew with curiosity.
 For the most part they are written by Jews for Jews, and with a God-given native understanding of the Jewish mind.
 They treat with the difficulties the Jew finds by way of the stumblingblock mentioned in 1st Cor.
-123, such as the Trinity, the Virgin birth, the Atonoment.
+1:23, such as the Trinity, the Virgin birth, the Atonement.
 Here is the list:

-By REV. LEOPOLD COHN, D. D.

-By REV. LEOPOLD COHN, D. D.

-Behold a Virgin,
+By REV. LEOPOLD COHN, D. D. Behold a Virgin, Yiddish-English parallel\$0.05 To Both the Houses of Israel,

-Yiddish-English parallel 0.05

-To Both the Houses of Israel.

 Yiddish-English parallel .05

-Cain and Abel,
+Cain and Abel, Yiddish-English parallel .05

+The Dialogue, Yiddish-English parallel .05

+What is His Name?
 Yiddish-English parallel .05

-The Dialogue,

-Yiddish-English parallel .05

-What is His Name?

-Yiddish-English parallel ,05

-The Voice that Crieth,
+The Voice that Crieth, .05

-Yiddish-English parallel ,03

-The Messiah Shall Be Cut Off,
+Yiddish-English parallel The Messiah Shall Be Cut Off, .05

+Yiddish only The Holy Days, .05

 Yiddish only .05

-The Holy Days, -10.

-Yiddish only .05

-I Daniel Understood by Books, Gir

-English only .05
+I Daniel Understood by Books, English only .05

-WHAT EVERY JEW SHOULD KNO W:
+WHAT EVERY JEW SHOULD KNOW:

 1. What is a Christian?

-By J. H. Cohn, English or
+By J. H. Cohn, English or Yiddish .02

-Yiddish .02

-2. Was Abraham a Jew? .02
+2. Was Abraham a Jew?

-By J. H. Cohn, English or
+By J. H. Cohn, English or Yiddish .02

-Yiddish nn

-3. Don't Go to Jerusalem.
-02
+Don't Go to Jerusalem,

-By J. H. Cohn, English only .02

-4. Son, Remember, By J. H. Cohn, .02
+By J. H. Cohn, English only 4.
+Son, Remember, By J. H. Cohn, .02

-Widdish or English .02

-Yiddish or English 102
+Yiddish or English .02

-Born?
+How Many Times Have You Been Born?
 By Rev. Coulson Shep-

-herd.
-English or Yiddish .02
+herd, English or Yiddish .02

-6. A Modern Jew Looks at Jesus. .04
+6. A Modern Jew Looks at Jesus,

-By Rev. H. Einspruch, D. D.

-English only .01
+By Rev. H. Einspruch, D. D. English only .01

-7. The Riddle of the Changed Cal- 101

-endar, By Rev. W. H. Fit-
+The Riddle of the Changed Cal- endar, By Rev. W. H. Fit-

 chett, English or Yiddish .05

-8. An Open Letter to a Rabbi, .00

-By Rev. L. Abramowitch.
+An Open Letter to a Rabbi, By Rev. L. Abramowitch,

 English only .05

-9. Thirty-three Prophecies Ful- 180

-filled in One Day, By Rey

-filled in One Day, By Rey .05

-filled in One Day, By Rey .05

-filled in One Day, By Rev. Charles Bauer, English only 10.
-An Astonishing Yom Kippur G
+Thirty-three Prophecies Ful- filled in One Day, By Rev.

-filled in One Day, By Rev. Charles Bauer, English only 10.
-An Astonishing Yom Kippur Prayer, English only .05
+Charles Bauer, English only 10.
+An Astonishing Yom Kippur .05

-filled in One Day, By Rev. Charles Bauer, English only 10.
-An Astonishing Yom Kippur G
+10. An Astonishing Yom Kippur -

+Prayer, English only 11.
+Do Christjans Worship Three .05

+Gods?
+English or Yiddish .05

+Those treats are available to friends

-These tracts are available to friends of brael at prices close to, or even below, printing costs.
-We would gladly, as the Lord would enable us, send unlimited supplies free of all charge, were it not that we wish to avoid waste in unwise-distribution.
+These tracts are available to friends of Israel at prices close to, or even below, printing costs.
+We would gladly, as the Lord would enable us, send unlimited supplies free of all charge, were it not that we wish to avoid waste in unwise distribution.